-When students have completed their graduate work at WSU, they must consult with the Main Department Office on all necessary checkout procedures.
+When students have completed their graduate work at WSU, they must consult with the Main Department Office in Pullman on all necessary checkout procedures.
+Off-campus students should consult with the administrative office at their location.
 An exit survey and optional interview with the Program Director should be scheduled.
 Any research facility used by the student must be completely cleared of chemicals, solutions, plant materials or samples no longer needed by the research program.
 The following items must be returned or provided before departing WSU:

 - keys

-- · desk assignment
+- desk assignment

 - theses/dissertation

 - forwarding address

 - electronic copies of any manuscripts in preparation